SammTavv/UselessLang/README.md

   recipe Window
   step 1: throw Door.
 </pre>
-Data from a `house` can be accessed with `from`, like the following example:
+Data from a `house` can be accessed with `from`, like in the following example:
 <pre>
   draw Door from MyHouse.
   draw Carpet from AnotherHouse.